donkirkby/chess-kit/raw_rules/new_rules.md

 * The active player makes a move.
 * The active player must have fewer than four cards, or both players lose.

-To keep your hand fewer than four cards, you can discard a card when your partner captures a piece that matches the card.
-That's why you ask your partner to make a move that either captures one of your pieces to match one of your cards or set up a capture on a later turn.
+To keep your hand fewer than four cards, you can discard a card when you capture a piece that matches the card.
+You ask your partner to make a move that lets you capture one of their pieces on this turn or a later turn.

 However, you can't just tell your partner what move you want.
 You can only give a clue to the move you want.
 Look at your cards and decide on a move that you'd